Holarctic/AOC2020/README.md

 My solutions to [AOC](adventofcode.com) challenges

-They be bad half the time :(
+They be bad h̶a̶l̶f̶ all the time :(